 Portfolio Restructuring

 As your property portfolio grows, the optimal structure may change.
-This might involve transferring properties between spouses, incorporating some or all properties, or restructuring to improve tax efficiency.
+This might involve transferring properties between spouses, incorporating some or all properties, using loan structures to optimise tax, or holding different properties in separate entities to improve tax efficiency and manage risk.

 Bookkeeping and Record Management